Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 By March 2013, Google Street View shows that the Cotton Belt tracks had been

 scrapped.
-Some sort of electronics box remained intact, and is visible in Tom's
+An undetermined electronics box remained intact on a post, and it is visible in Tom's

 photo above right.
 Below Right: